-Host command is a simple utility for performing DNS lookups.
-With host we can translate names into IP Addresses and vice versa.
-Here’s some examples about using host command in day-to-day operation
+Host command is a simple utility for performing DNS lookups in Linux.
+With this command, we can translate names into IP Addresses and vice versa.

 To use host command just type host and the target address.
 Let say you want to know the address of www.ubuntu.com.
 We can type :